rubocop/rubocop/manual/node_pattern.md

 The Node Pattern was introduced by [Alex Dowad](https://github.com/alexdowad) and solves a problem that RuboCop contributors was facing for a long time:
-Specify all the rules around what kind of nodes we have and put it in rule methods.
+Specify all the logic around what kind of nodes we have and put it in rule methods.

 The code bellow belongs to [Style/ArrayJoin](http://www.rubydoc.info/github/bbatsov/rubocop/Rubocop/Cop/Style/ArrayJoin)